spacemeshos/protocol/transactions/01-overview.md

 ### Mempool and gossip

 Miners receive incoming, unprocessed transactions via the [gossip network](../p2p/01-overview.md) and locally over GRPC.
-When a miner receives a transaction, it checks that the transaction is syntactically valid and that it hasn't already seen the transaction before (i.e., it's not already in the mempool, nor in the mesh as part of at least one block).
-After that, it saves the transaction into its mempool.
-Each miner maintains its own mempool.
+When a miner receives a transaction, it checks that the transaction is valid and that it hasn't already seen the transaction before (i.e., it's not already in the mempool, nor in the mesh as part of at least one block).

-The node next performs some basic checks on the transaction:
+The node next performs the following basic checks on the transaction:

 - Is it syntactically valid? (i.e., the right length)
 - Does the sender account exist, and contain a nonzero balance?
 - Is the transaction counter correct?

-If these are all true, then the node gossips the transaction to the network.
+If these are all true, then the node saves the transaction into its mempool (each miner maintains its own mempool) and gossips it to the network.
+If not, then the transaction is rejected, is not added to the mempool, and is not gossiped.

 ### Assembling blocks

 Each mining node is incentivized to include as many fee-paying transactions as possible into blocks that it assembles.
 Note that it is not trivial to determine which transactions will pay fees.
 This is because only transactions that are _[contextually valid](#contextual-validity) in the instant when they're [applied to the global state](#global-state)_ pay fees (invalid transactions are discarded).
 Moreover, unlike in a blockchain, in Spacemesh a miner actually has no control over the final order of transactions in a layer.
 This is because the miner submits only a single block to the layer, and does not know the ultimate [order of blocks and transactions](#transaction-ordering) in that layer.
 If another conflicting transaction appears before the transaction in question--e.g., one that spends all of the funds in the sending account--then the transaction in question may ultimately be deemed invalid, and discarded, without paying a fee.

 For the same reason, in Spacemesh, _one invalid transaction does not invalidate a block._

-#### Contextual validity

-A transaction is deemed contextually valid if the following conditions apply:

-1. The transaction appears in a [contextually valid block](../consensus/01-overview.md#block-validity-in-spacemesh)
-1. The origin account (derived from the signature) exists
-1. The counter on the account matches the transaction counter
-1. The account balance is greater than or equal to the transaction amount + fee

 ### Fees and mining rewards